Petrophile crispata

 Petrophile crispata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
 It is a shrub with pinnately-divided leaves with sharply-pointed tips, and oval heads of glabrous, yellow flowers.

 Description

 Petrophile crispata is a shrub that typically grows to a height of 0.5–1 m and has hairy branchlets that become glabrous with age.
 The leaves are 40–110 mm long on a petiole 20–45 mm long, and pinnately-divided with rigid pinnae 6–40 mm long, each with a sharply-pointed tip.
 The flowers are arranged on the ends of branchlets, in sessile, oval heads up to 20 mm long, with deciduous, egg-shaped involucral bracts at the base.
 The flowers are about 10 mm long, yellow and glabrous.
-Flowering occurs from September to November and the fruit is a nut, fused with others in a oval head 15–25 mm long.
+Flowering occurs from September to November and the fruit is a nut fused with others in an oval head 15–25 mm long.